Living-Learning Communities

 • Eco House is open to students in all years and all majors

-• First-year Sustainability Studies majors are required to live here
+• First-year Sustainability Studies majors are encouraged to live here

 Business & Society LLC